 But a few months ago, I figured that I didn't really have much to lose.
 I didn't want to talk about my pain with Anne every day, and I was well past my maximum out-of-pocket insurance expenses for the year.
-So I went to Cigna's website and looked for someone who specialized in chronic pain.
+So I went to Cigna's website and looked for a therapist who specialized in chronic pain.

 However, my experience was really no better this time.
 The first session was OK as I laid out what had been going on.
 But after that, he talked much more than I did, but not about anything useful.
 (Below is what I wrote to him, although it is probably not useful for you to read.)